YEARENDER-Biggest sporting flops of 2014

 Reliability problems and his car's underperforming Renault engine had something to do with that but Vettel would have a had a more solid case had he not been eclipsed by team mate Daniel Ricciardo, who took three wins and was the only driver outside the Mercedes team to stand on the top step of the podium.

 Formula One greats are supposed to show their greatness by making a difference and getting more out of a poorly-performing car than might be supposed possible.
 On that score alone, Vettel flopped.
-(Compiled by Frank Pingue in Toronto; Editing by Justin Palmer)
+(Compiled by Frank Pingue, edited by Justin Palmer)